jacebenson/cedar/docs/docs/schema-relations.md

 ## Troubleshooting Generators

 Are you getting errors when generating SDLs or scaffolds for your Prisma models?
-There's a known limitation in Redwood's GraphQL type generation that happens when generating SDL for, or scaffolding out, a Prisma model that has relations before the SDL for the related model exists.
+There's a known limitation in Cedar's GraphQL type generation that happens when generating SDL for, or scaffolding out, a Prisma model that has relations before the SDL for the related model exists.

 This may sound a little abstract, so let's look at an example.
 Let's say that you're modeling bookshelves.
 Your prisma schema has two data models, `Book` and `Shelf`.
 This is a one to many relationship: a shelf has many books, but a book can only be on one shelf: